Orbital Longitudinal Magnetoelectricity in Quasi-2D Parity-Violating Antiferromagnets: Interplay of Berry Phase and Stacking Order: Introduction

-In this work, we elucidate the orbital origin of the ME coupling in non-centrosymmetric quasi-2D antiferromagnetic materials with vanishing total Berry curvature and orbital magnetization.
-Focusing on systems with combined symmetries such as $\mathcal{PT}$ symmetry, we demonstrate that the stacking Berry curvature dipole (SBCD) and the stacking orbital magnetic dipole (SOMD) are two universal quantities for intrinsic magnetoelectricity in such systems.
-We posit that the layer stacking order creates a synthetic dimension in which a dipole moment of Berry curvature (orbital magnetic moment) can develop; this dipole is directly modulated by the magnetic order.
+In this work, we elucidate the orbital origin of magnetoelectricity in non-centrosymmetric quasi-2D antiferromagnetic materials with vanishing total Berry curvature and orbital magnetization.
+Focusing on systems with combined symmetries such as $\mathcal{PT}$ symmetry, we demonstrate that the stacking Berry curvature dipole (SBCD) and the stacking orbital magnetic dipole (SOMD) are two universal quantities for intrinsic magnetoelectricity in such systems (see Fig.~\ref{fig:fig1}).
+We posit that the layer stacking order creates a synthetic dimension in which a dipole moment of Berry curvature (orbital magnetic moment) can develop; this dipole is directly modulated by the stacking magnetic order.
 This mechanism provides a purely electronic, intrinsic origin for the ME effect, distinct from other extrinsic mechanisms.
+We provide a comprehensive picture of longitudinal ME effects in vdW magnets, and the general formalism can be readily incorporated in DFT calculations.

 This work is structured as follows.
 First, we present a general microscopic theory for longitudinal ME coupling in quasi-2D systems.
-We emphasize that unlike multilayer graphene, the SBCD and SOMD govern the longitudinal ME coupling in antiferromagnetic systems with vanishing Berry curvature and orbital magnetization.
-Second, we apply our general theory to a model with symmetry $C_{4z}\mathcal{PT}$, which can describe a monolayer of Ca(CoN)$_2$~\cite{zhang2024predictable}.
-Furthermore, we also study a topological antiferromagnet bilayers with the prototypical material MnBi$_2$Te$_4$.
-Here, finite interlayer coupling causes the ME coefficient in the insulating regime to deviate from the half-quantized value.
-Finally, we summarize our findings and discuss the distinct origins of the ME effect in various van der Waals (vdW) magnets.
-This work establishes a comprehensive picture of longitudinal ME effects in vdW heterostructures, and the general formalism can be readily applied to DFT calculations.
+We emphasize that, unlike in multilayer graphene, the SBCD and SOMD govern the longitudinal ME coupling in antiferromagnetic materials with vanishing net Berry curvature and orbital magnetization.
+Second, we apply our general theory to an antiferromagnetic toy model with $C_{4z}\mathcal{PT}$ symmetry, which can describe a monolayer of Ca(CoN)$_2$~\cite{zhang2024predictable}.
+Third, we study the ME effect in topological antiferromagnetic multilayers using the prototypical material MnBi$_2$Te$_4$, where finite interlayer coupling causes the ME coefficient in the insulating regime to deviate from the half-quantized value.
+Furthermore, we propose that in certain $\mathcal{PT}$-symmetric antiferromagnets such as tetragonal CuMnAs, the longitudinal ME effect can be controlled by tuning the spatial orientation of the N\'{e}el order.
+Finally, we summarize our findings and discuss the distinct microscopic origins of the ME effect across these van der Waals (vdW) magnets.
+This work establishes a comprehensive picture of longitudinal ME effects in vdW heterostructures, and the general formalism can be readily incorporated into first-principles calculations.